JavaScript-Projects-V1/Guess-my-number/README.md

 ## About the project.

-This is a very simple project that allows the user to guess a number the benefits from DOM in javascript to make chenges on both html and css file and bulid the logic of the project.
+This is a very simple project that allows the user to guess a number that benefits from DOM in javascript to make chenges on both html and css file and bulid the logic of the project.

 ## How it works.